Ensembl/ensembl-cdm-docs/src/docs/location.md

 4. Although the length of a `Feature` is trivially calculable when the `Feature` is positioned on a linear `Region`, the `Location` data type still contains the `length` field for two reasons:
   - to provide a quick check to guard against off-by-one errors;
   - to help avoid more involved calculations required if a `Feature` is located on a circular `Region` and overlaps the origin
+5. Partial models are defined as features where the start and/or coordinates are poorly defined.
+For example, `<1..123`, where the feature starts before the first sequenced base and continues to and includes base 123.

 ## Examples